Clyde Best: Early and personal life

+Best's father Joseph moved from Barbados to Somerset Village, Bermuda as part of the navy, where he met Best's mother Dorothy, a prison warden.
+He began playing football for local team Ireland Rangers aged 12, and after falling out with the teams' coach Ed Smith, moved to Somerset Trojans, where he made his début aged 15.
+Smith would later recall the falling out came after Best had "physically challenged" him, and led to Best being disciplined and dropped from the team.

 Best moved from Bermuda to England at the age of 17, to play for West Ham United.
 Upon his arrival he was looked after by club captain Bobby Moore.
 He has credited Moore and fellow West Ham players Harry Redknapp and Billy Bonds with helping him deal with racist abuse.

 Playing career

 As one of England's first black footballers, Best was regularly targeted with racist chanting from the terraces, but eventually became a fan favourite at Upton Park.
 He was a strong, powerful player with the skills of the traditional English centre forward, tough to dispossess when he had the ball and good in the air.
 He made his debut for West Ham United in a 1–1 home draw against Arsenal on 25 August 1969 at the age of 18.
 His first goal for the Hammers came during League Cup competition, in a 4–2 win against Halifax Town, on 3 September 1969.
 In 1973 Best deputised for an injured Bobby Ferguson in goal against Leeds United.
 Best played 218 games and registered 58 goals for West Ham over 7 seasons between August 1969 and January 1976.

-Best also played in the Dutch Eredivisie for Feyenoord where he was generally viewed as a failure, scoring only 3 goals in 23 matches, and in the United States for Tampa Bay Rowdies, Toronto Blizzard and Portland Timbers of the North American Soccer League.
+Best also played in the Dutch Eredivisie for Feyenoord where he was generally viewed as a failure, scoring only three goals in 23 matches, and in the United States and Canada for Tampa Bay Rowdies, Toronto Blizzard and Portland Timbers of the North American Soccer League.
 While playing for Tampa Bay in Soccer Bowl '75, he scored an 88th-minute goal to secure the Rowdies' first NASL championship in a 2–0 victory over Portland Timbers.
 The following spring he led the Rowdies to the 1976 indoor title and was named tournament MVP.
 He was the Rowdies leading scorer for the brief 1976 indoor season with 11 goals, 5 assists for 27 points.